GSA-TTS/federal-website-standards/about/index.md

   order: 2
 ---

-Federal website standards are evidence-based actions that will help federal agencies:
-- Meet the public’s evolving expectations for digital experiences
-- Reduce the burden on agencies to research and design core web components
-- Prioritize and plan web design and development projects

-## OMB and GSA work with federal agencies to develop standards
+Federal website standards help agencies provide high-quality, consistent digital experiences for everyone.
+The standards are developed through an iterative process involving federal agencies and the public.

+### OMB
-### Office of Management and Budget (OMB)

-OMB sets the policy and conducts oversight for federal websites.
+The Office of Management and Budget (OMB) sets the policy and conducts oversight for federal websites.

-### General Services Administration (GSA)
+### General Services Administration

 GSA’s Technology Transformation Services (TTS) works with OMB to develop standards that align with OMB policies.
 TTS manages standards development and publication through the Federal Website Standards program.